Congratulations on your upcoming marriage.

 FINAL STEP IN PLANNING YOUR MUSIC – FEES FOR YOUR WEDDING

 There is a base fee involved in ensuring that your celebration takes place in a clean, safe building and that those involved provide a quality service.
 Additional fees are for a Stipend for the Celebrant, Organist/Accompanist, and Cantor/Soloist.
 A parish appointed organist/accompanist and cantor/soloist will be present at the ceremony to provide the worship music.
 Additional costs can be added should you require services of a guitarist, brass player, additional vocalist, choir, etc. Please discuss these fees with our Music Director.
 It is recommended that you pay the above fees once your arrangements have been finalized with the Music Director but no later than 2 weeks prior to your wedding date.
-A cheque can be made out to the Pro-Cathedral of the Assumption or Visa/Mastercard is also accepted.
+A cheque can be made out to the Pro-Cathedral of the Assumption or e-transfer, Visa/Mastercard is also accepted.